Internet access: History

 In the 1990s, the National Information Infrastructure initiative in the U.S. made broadband Internet access a public policy issue.
 In 2000, most Internet access to homes was provided using dial-up, while many businesses and schools were using broadband connections.
 In 2000 there were just under 150 million dial-up subscriptions in the 34 OECD countries and fewer than 20 million broadband subscriptions.
-By 2004, broadband had grown and dial-up had declined so that the number of subscriptions were roughly equal at 130 million each.
+By 2004, broadband had grown and dial-up had declined so that the number of subscriptions was roughly equal at 130 million each.
 In 2010, in the OECD countries, over 90% of the Internet access subscriptions used broadband, broadband had grown to more than 300 million subscriptions, and dial-up subscriptions had declined to fewer than 30 million.

 The broadband technologies in widest use are of digital subscriber line (DSL), ADSL, and cable Internet access.
 Newer technologies include VDSL and optical fiber extended closer to the subscriber in both telephone and cable plants.
 Fiber-optic communication, while only recently being used in premises and to the curb schemes, has played a crucial role in enabling broadband Internet access by making transmission of information at very high data rates over longer distances much more cost-effective than copper wire technology.

 In areas not served by ADSL or cable, some community organizations and local governments are installing Wi-Fi networks.
-Wireless, satellite, and microwave Internet are often used in rural, undeveloped, or other hard to serve areas where wired Internet is not readily available.
+Wireless, satellite, and microwave Internet are often used in rural, undeveloped, or other hard-to-serve areas where wired Internet is not readily available.

 Newer technologies being deployed for fixed (stationary) and mobile broadband access include WiMAX, LTE, and fixed wireless.

 Starting in roughly 2006, mobile broadband access is increasingly available at the consumer level using "3G" and "4G" technologies such as HSPA, EV-DO, HSPA+, and LTE.